danielkrupinski/Osiris/README.md

 ## What's new

+* 29 March 2025
+    * Moved "Unload" button to the right side of the tab bar

 * 27 March 2025
-    * Add an option to restore default settings in the active config file
+    * Added an option to restore default settings in the active config file

     ![Restore Defaults](https://github.com/user-attachments/assets/496cc3cb-17ee-445a-802c-2f496f39a34c)